rdkit/rdkit/Docs/Book/Cookbook.rst

             # show something is being done ... because for large mol_count this will take some time
             print "Aligning molecule #%d with molecule #%d (%d molecules in all)" % (i, j, mol_count)
             # calculate RMSD and store in an array
-            # unlike AlignMol this takes care of symettry
+            # unlike AlignMol this takes care of symmetry
             spread_values.append(str(AllChem.GetBestRMS(mols[i], mols[j])))
     # return that array
     return spread_values